We play at Marble Hill in St Margarets near Twickenham. Sign up for season 2021 if you want to play.

 We play Saturdays and Sundays 35 or 40 overs, sometimes time games and we also have a team that plays T20 midweek cricket.
 Usually a 6.30pm start at Marble Hill.

 A bit more about us then.

 We endorse and play a special brand of cricket, normally limited overs of 35, sometimes, if we reallly feel energetic, or spot the opposition are weak we go for 40 overs.
 On some rare occassions we play “time” games.
 Many of our players have played “league” cricket, this is the serious stuff, where you wake at dawn and return at dusk after 100 overs.
 League cricketers also warm up before a game with a few circuits around the park.

 In a nutshell we try and start the game around 1pm and make sure we are done and having much needed refreshments at 7.00 pm

-We have a passion for oversees Tours and in September 2020 we go to Porto.
+We have a passion for oversees Tours and in September 2021 we will again go overseas.

 We play each Saturday, friendly * competitive cricket.
 It’s £10 a game including tea, which is a bargain.
 You pay less if a student or some other valid excuse.